A Brief History

 So, what can we conclude about the Gremlin?
 You either liked the way it looked, or you did not.
 We think it was kind of nifty looking.
 You can also say that it was better than the Chevrolet Vega, a disaster of a car, though the Ford Pinto outsold the Gremlin by almost 2 and a half million copies.
 In fact, the Vega, a really, really bad car, sold over 2 million copies, so the Gremlin comes in a disappointing third in the American sub-compact car wars of its day.

-Questions for Students (and others): Do you like the styling of the AMC Gremlin?
+Question for students (and subscribers): Do you like the styling of the AMC Gremlin?
 What subcompact car do you think is the best?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!